 Housing

 Pima Community College does not own or operate student housing, either on campus or in the community.
-However, you can receive information about community agencies and organizations that provide housing by contacting any campus Office of Student Development ernment representatives also sit on various task forces and committees that make recommendations to the administration.
+However, you can receive information about community agencies and organizations that provide housing by contacting any campus Office of Student Development.

 Leadership